ASAP participates in the Global Fund Partners Meeting of the Community, Rights and Gender Special Initiative, 18-20 August 2015

 CALL FOR ACTION: Global Network of Sex Work Projects (NSWP) Statement of Support for Amnesty International and online petition

 Robin founded ASAP in 2010.
 She believes that there is a real opportunity to end the AIDS epidemic, and wants to bring her skills and that of her peers to meet that goal.
 She brings decades of experience: in leadership positions in government, international organizations and at community level.

+Hilary Nkulu is South African and lives in Pretoria, Gauteng Province where she has recently established ASAP’s new South African office.
 Hilary is a highly skilled manager in the development sector working particularly on gender-based violence, HIV and other public health issues.